andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/listing-calendar-events-with-event-kit-and-swift.md

 ## Use the event store to generate NSPredicate

 To actually query the store, you need to create an `NSPredicate` instance.
 However, rather than calling `NSPredicate's` initializer, you will use an `EKEventStore` instance to _generate_ a predicate.
-Apparently there&#8217;s some under-the-hood work that goes on to get a properly configured `NSPredicate` instance to use in your query.
+Apparently there's some under-the-hood work that goes on to get a properly configured `NSPredicate` instance to use in your query.

-So assuming you&#8217;ve got a valid start date, end date (both `NSDate` instances), and one or more calendars to search for events within, you&#8217;ll use the event store&#8217;s `predicateForEventsWithStartDate(_: endDate: calendars:)` method to get an `NSPredicate` instance.
+So assuming you've got a valid start date, end date (both `NSDate` instances), and one or more calendars to search for events within, you'll use the event store's `predicateForEventsWithStartDate(_: endDate: calendars:)` method to get an `NSPredicate` instance.

 <a name="query-with-nspredicate" class="jump-target"></a>

 ## Query the event store with generated NSPredicate

 The last step is to call `eventsMatchingPredicate(_:)` on the event store, and use the predicate you just generated.
-You can optionally sort them, as I&#8217;ve done in the snippet.
+You can optionally sort them, as I've done in the snippet.

 # Wrapping up

-That&#8217;s the meat of querying the event store for a list of events.
-To learn how display them in a table view, I would recommend going ahead and [grabbing the example project that I&#8217;ve provided][4].
-I&#8217;ve also got a couple of guides on working with table views if you need assistance with that part:
+That's the meat of querying the event store for a list of events.
+To learn how display them in a table view, I would recommend going ahead and [grabbing the example project that I've provided][4].
+I've also got a couple of guides on working with table views if you need assistance with that part:

 <div class="resources">
   <div class="resources-header">